ZwickyTransientFacility/ztf-avro-alert/docs/schema.md

 The `prv_candidates` field contains an array of one or more previous subtraction candidates at the position of the alert.
 These are obtained by a simple cone search at the position of the alert candidate on the last 30 days of history.
 If there are no previous candidates or upper limits, this field is null.

-The fields for an individual `prv_candidate` are identical to `candidate` except for the omission of the PS1 and Gaia matches, previous detection history, `tooflag`,  reference image information, and exposure and zeropoint information.
+The fields for an individual `prv_candidate` are identical to `candidate` except for the omission of the PS1 and Gaia matches, previous detection history, `tooflag`,  and reference image information.

 Additionally, if the previous image has a nondetection at position of the new candidate, `candid`, `isdiffpos`, `ra`, `dec`, `magpsf`, `sigmapsf`, `ranr`, and `decr` will be null.
 In this case `diffmaglim` provides an estimate of the limiting magnitude over the entire image.